Am I an Addict?

-While there is currently not a conclusive blood test or genetic test for drug addiction, answering “yes” to 3 or more of the following questions puts you at a high risk for drug addiction.
+While there is a genetic test for drug addiction, if you answer “yes” to 3 or more of the following questions, there’s a high chance that you are at risk for drug addiction:

-- Do you use the substance in larger amounts or for longer than the you meant to?
+- Do you use the substance in larger amounts or for longer than you meant to?

 - Do you want to cut down or stop using the substance but cannot?

 - Do you spend a lot of time getting, using, or recovering from drug use?

 - Do you have cravings and urges to use the substance?

 - Has work, home, or school become unmanageable because of substance use?